 |Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 August Belmont (1816-1890)The group of New York Democrats with whom August Belmont was associated was called the "Silk Stockings."
-Their nicknamed suggested the power, wealth and influence they possessed, but not the confidence that Belmont had in his acceptance.
+Their nicknamed suggested the power, wealth and influence they possessed, but not the confidence that Belmont had in his acceptance by his colleagues .
 "Even when he had been chairman of the Democratic National Committee, August [Belmont] had felt like an outsider," wrote biographer David Black.1 But as a millionaire with the best connections on both sides of the Atlantic Ocean, Belmont had more influence than most outsiders.
 Belmont was a committed Democrat at a time when it was not easy to be one.
 Biographer Irving Katz wrote: "Belmont's identification with the loyal opposition during the war years; his struggle to patch up party dissension and broaden its base after the war when the Democratic label was equally burdensome; his tentative consideration of a merger with the National Union movement; his initiation of a dialogue with the Liberal Republicans which culminated in a coalition candidate and platform; his all-out effort to turn a popular mandate into an electoral majority after the 1876 election all these were cogent decisions consonant with his dedication to the continuing existence of a Democratic entity."2

 "He wore side whiskers, owned ponies and enjoyed horse races, collected rare porcelains and masterpieces of painting.
 And Belmont had anger and courage, for in 1841 he had fought, because of a woman, a duel at Elkton, Indiana, with William Hayward of South Carolina, took a bullet wound and thereafter walked through life with a limp," wrote Lincoln biographer Carl Sandburg.
 "The New York financier "helped raise and equip the first regiment of German troops enlisted in New York City.
 As a Union may through the war he had run somewhat the course of Governor Seymour of New York."4